• Skip to main content

 Sarah J Harris (2018)

-A mystery about a boy with face blindness and synesthesia.
+A murder mystery with the only witness a boy with face blindness, autism and synaesthesia.

 Fact